 Whether this tradition is true or not, it reminds us that our children are a gift from God.
 Parents carry the responsibility of caring and teaching them, but ultimately they are not ours to keep.

-How would I react if my children told me that God had a plan for their lives, a plan that could make a difference in the world but that might be dangerous?
+How would I react if my children told me that God had a plan for their lives, a plan that could make a difference in the world, but that might be dangerous?
 I pray that my children would have a personal relationship with God, but what if that looks like something more daring than my protective heart would like?

-It comes down to trust in God, and doing our best to equip our children for wherever God will lead them.
+It comes down to trust in God, and doing our best to equip our children for wherever God leads them.
 As parents, we sometimes want to wrap our children in bubble-wrap!
 However, more effective is to train them to put on the armor of God.
 (Ephesians 6:10-18) When Mary was visited by the angel Gabriel, she was as ready as anyone could be, bravely declaring herself a servant of the Lord, saying, "May it be done to me according to your word."

 You can read my short stories on Elizabeth and Hannah in my book 'As the Stars: 45 Bible Fiction Short Stories'.
 Enjoy your paperback copy, or get the ebook right now for less than the cost of a fancy latte!